jy3119/Mars_Rover_2021/README.md

 # Mars Rover System - Group 25

 This project implements a Mars Rover system consisting of 6 subsystems - Integration, Energy, Drive, Vision, Command and Control.
 The Mars Rover is capable of autonomously traversing and mapping out a remote location through remote control without the need for direct supervision.
 It is also able to detect, avoid, and map out obstacles encountered.
-Additionally, self charging capability was implemented.
+Additionally, self charging capability was implemented, though not physically.

 ## Structural Design
 The following diagram illustrates the Structural Design of the Mars rover system.